MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/perform-initial-configurations-setup.md

+---
+title: "Perform initial configurations (Dynamics 365 for Field Service) | MicrosoftDocs" ms.custom: "dyn365-fieldservice"
+ms.date: 10/31/2018
+ms.reviewer: ""
+ms.suite: ""
+ms.technology:
+  - "field-service"
+ms.tgt_pltfrm: ""
+ms.topic: "activate-fs-mobile-app-license"
+applies_to:
+  - "Dynamics 365 (online)"
+  - "Dynamics 365 Version 9.x"
+author: "krbjoran"
+ms.author: FieldServiceDave
+ms.manager: "shellyhaverkamp"
+search.audienceType:
+  - admin
+  - customizer
+  - enduser
+search.app:
+  - D365CE
+  - D365FS
+---

 # Perform Initial Configurations

-After installing Dynamics 365 for Field Service, there are a few initial configurations that are important whether you are using the application for learning, development, testing, demonstrations, or go-live.
+After installing Dynamics 365 for Field Service, there are a few important initial configurations, whether you're using the application for learning, development, testing, demonstrations, or go-live.

 Estimated Duration: 10 minutes

 ## Prerequisites

-1. Dynamics 365 environment with the Field Service solution and mobile solution (Resco Woodford) installed along with the mobile project imported.
-Instructions can be found [here](./install-field-service.md).
+1. A Dynamics 365 environment with the Field Service solution and the mobile solution (Resco Woodford) installed.
+You'll also need to import the mobile project.
+[Instructions for importing the mobile project can be found here](./install-field-service.md).

-2. Sample data installed (recommended) – installing sample data with the [package deployer](./install-sample-data-8-x.md) will complete many recommended initial configurations
+2. Sample data installed (recommended).
+Installing sample data with the [package deployer](./install-sample-data-8-x.md) will complete many recommended initial configurations.

-3. Verify you can log into Dynamics 365 with a **system administrator** security role
+3. Verify you can log into Dynamics 365 with a **system administrator** security role.

+See below for common prerequisite troubleshooting questions.

 ### How do I know if the Field Service solution is installed?

-When logged in to Dynamics 365 as an administrator or Field Service role you will see the Field Service module
+When logged in to Dynamics 365 as an administrator or Field Service role, you'll see the Field Service module, as seen in the screenshot below.

 ![Screenshot of Field Service in left navigation bar](media/Perform-Initial-Configurations-image1.png)

 ### How do I know if the mobile solution is installed?

-When logged in as an administrator Woodford will appear under **Settings > Solutions** and as an icon under Settings
+When logged in as an administrator, Woodford will appear under **Settings > Solutions** and as an icon under Settings.

 ![Screenshot of Woodford solution in solutions views](media/Perform-Initial-Configurations-image2.png)